 And although nationwide enrollment increased slightly in 2021, it declined again in Virginia, by more than 3 percent.
 That could be attributed to the still fairly new expansion of Medicaid, combined with the effects of the COVID pandemic and people transitioning onto Medicaid due to job/income losses.
-As noted above, enrollment in Virginia’s fairly new Medicaid expansion coverage has increased sharply during the pandemic, with nearly 529,000 people enrolled as of March 2021.
+As noted above, enrollment in Virginia’s fairly new Medicaid expansion coverage has increased sharply during the pandemic, with more than 571,000 people enrolled as of August 2021.

 Here’s a summary of enrollment in private individual market plans in Virginia’s exchange each year (these numbers represent the number of people who bought plans during open enrollment; the number fluctuates throughout the year as people drop their coverage and others enroll via special enrollment periods).